Cape Town Stops

 Home to one of our ticket offices.
 Enjoy great coffee and snacks and visit our Travel Depot, a new information and booking hub showcasing the best travel experiences the Cape has to offer.

 Located in the historic Bo-Kaap, within walking distance of the Bo-Kaap Museum, Jewel Africa offers red bus ticket holders a free diamond and tanzanite experience.

 Table Mountain Aerial Cableway

 The red bus takes you directly to the cable cars that go up Table Mountain.
 Skip the ticket queue by buying your cableway ticket at our tour offices or from your bus driver.

+Home to one of our ticket offices.
 Camps Bay is a cosmopolitan and trendy beachfront suburb with top restaurants and bars.
-The stop is located opposite the luxurious Bay Hotel.
+The office is located just outside the luxurious Bay Hotel on Victoria Road.

 The President Hotel, Bantry Bay